What You Must Know Before Giving Blood

 - Rash

-Your blood can transmit infections, including HIV/AIDS, even if you feel well and all your tests are normal.
-This is because even the best tests cannot detect the virus for a period of time after you are infected.
+Your blood can transmit infections, including HIV, even if you feel well and all your tests are normal.
+EVEN the best tests cannot detect the virus for a period of time after you are infected.

-DO NOT donate if your donation might harm the patient who receives the transfusion.
+- If your donation might harm the patient who receives your blood.

 We maintain a confidential list of people who may be at risk for spreading transfusion-transmitted diseases.
 By continuing this process, you consent to be entered in this confidential list of deferred donors if you are at risk for spreading such diseases.
 When required, we report donor information, including test results, to health departments, military medical commands, and regulatory agencies.
 Donation information may also be used confidentially for research related to blood safety.